pharo-ai/linear-models-posts/understanding-linear-regression.md

 ### Which Line is the Best?

-To understand what is the best line (or the best price estimation), we need to define a metric that will allow us to measure the goodness of fit for every given line.
+To understand what is the best line (or the best price estimation), we need to select a function that will allow us to measure the goodness of fit for every given line (or the amount of errors that it makes).
-There are many ways to do that.
+In machine learning such function is called the **cost function** --- it defines the cost of mistakes that a machine learning model makes when predicting the output on a given dataset.

-One such metric is called the _mean squared error_ (MSE).
+The simple cost function that is commonly used for linear regression models is the _mean squared error_ (MSE).
+It is calculated in the following way.

-For every house in our dataset, we calculate the _estimation error_ – the difference between the price estimated by the line and the real price.
+First, for every house in our dataset, we calculate the _estimation error_ – the difference between the price estimated by the line and the real price.

 $$ e_i = \hat y_i - y_i $$

 ($y_i$ is the real price of the $i^{th}$ house that was posted on Leboncoin, $\hat y_i$ is the price of that same house predicted by our line).

 The good line would have as small errors as possible.
+For a better intuitive understanding, take a look at the image below.
-You can see this in the image below, which demonstrates three line estimates of the dataset: the bad line which makes large errors, the better line which makes smaller errors, and the best line which makes as little errors as possible.
+It demonstrates three line estimates of the dataset: the bad line which makes large errors, the better line which makes smaller errors, and the best line which makes as little errors as possible.

 <img src="img/goodRegressionLine.png" width="1000"/>

+The mean squared error can now be calculated by raising each error to the power of 2 and finding the average:

+$$J(w) = \frac{1}{m}\sum_{i=1}^m (\hat y_i - y_i)^2$$

+($m$ is the number of houses in our dataset and $J(w)$ is the common denomination for the cost function in machine learning).

+_Why did we square the errors?_
-Those errors can be negative, in which case they might cancel out when we sum them.
+Because this ensures that they will not cancel out when we sum them.
-To avoid this, we square the errors:

-$$ e_i = (\hat y_i - y_i)^2 $$

-Now we sum all these squared errors and divide them by $m$ — the number of houses in our dataset:

-$$MSE = \frac{1}{m}\sum_{i=1}^m (\hat y_i - y_i)^2$$
+For example, look at the _"Bad Line"_ in the picture above.
+It has about the same amount of positive errors (when predicted value is greater than the real one) and negative errors (when predicted value is smaller).
+The sum of those values will be close to 0 (low cost = good line), although we can see that the line is clearly making bad predictions.
+Raising the errors to the power of 2 ensures that all of values are positive.

+_OK, but why didn't we use absolute errors?_
+We can.
+Such cost function is called the Mean Absolute Error (MAE).
+However, as you will see in the next section, to find the best line, we will be calculating the derivative of the cost function.
+And derivating the square function $f(x) = x^2$ is much easier than the absolute function $f(x) = |x|$.

-By finding the line that has the smallest MSE, we find the best model to predict the housing prices.
+By finding the line that gives us the smallest value cost function (the lowest mean squared error), we will find the best model to predict the housing prices.

 ### Linear Regression: Finding the Best Line to Fit the Data

 The MSE will tell us how the model is performing.
 If the errors in the prediction are too high, the MSE function will have a high value that will indicate that the performance of the model is not good.
 In mathematical terms it is called the *cost function*.
-From now own, we will call the MSE error as the cost function.
+From now on, we will call the MSE error as the cost function.

 To find the optimal value of parameters $k$ and $b$ that minimize the mean squared error, we need to differentiate Cost function with respect to $k$ and $b$ as different equations.
 The result of the derivative will tell us in which direction to go to *climb the curve*.
 So, we need to take the negative value to go to the inverse direction.